 However, this thread of theology is more likely to assert a responsibility, a stewardship over the decisions of life here, that literally changes the odds of people contracting and dying from this virus.
 They wear a mask as much to protect you as to protect themselves.
 Religious believers in science are also more likely to believe in the math of probability.
 They need not be incompatible.

 Let me suggest that the coronavirus has no theology.
 Or, if your theology is that the virus “was created by God,” then your theology must also be okay with an “avenging angel” who has killed over 300,000 Americans so far this year.
-You do not have to dig very far into social media to find surviving relatives, “good Christians” included, who will regret for the rest of their lives spreading the virus to a loved one who did not survive.
+(UPDATE FOR SEPTEMBER 2021: Now pushing 700,000 dead in the U.S.) You do not have to dig very far into social media to find surviving relatives, “good Christians” included, who will regret for the rest of their lives spreading the virus to a loved one who did not survive.
 Denial is a strong drug until reality hits home.

 It is called Theodicy